zenphantom/ml-git/docs/mlgit_commands.md

 <br>

 ```
-Usage: ml-git repository graph
+Usage: ml-git repository graph [OPTIONS]

-  Create a graph of all entities relationships as DOT language.
+  Creates a graph of all entity relations as an HTML file and automatically
+  displays it in the default system application.

 Options:
   --verbose           Debug mode
+  --dot               Instead of creating an HTML file, it displays the graph
+                      on the command line as a DOT language.
+  --export-path TEXT  Set the directory path to export the generated graph file.
 ```

 Example: